 Both sides appealed to religion.
 Defenders of slavery accused abolitionists such as William Ellery Channing, William Lloyd Garrison and Elijah Lovejoy of being religious and political radicals over-influenced by Thomas Jefferson and the European Deists, who were portrayed as un-Christian seekers of the “Abolition of God.”
 Free black abolitionists cried out against the hypocrisy of so-called Christian slaveholders.
 David Walker, son of a slave father and a free mother, wrote an “Appeal” in 1829 declaring God’s wrath and judgment on a country which allowed slavery to continue.
 Frederick Douglass charged that “the church and the slave prison stand next to each other… The church-going bell and the auctioneer’s bell chime in with each other; the pulpit and the auctioneer’s block stand in the same neighborhood.”

 By this time, there were already two predominantly black denominations.
-Richard Allen, a former slave, had founded the Bethel Church in Philadelphia in 1794.
-He had previously been a member of a predominantly white church but was one day assaulted for praying in a part of the church where blacks were not allowed.
+Richard Allen, a former slave, had left his Philadelphia church and founded the Bethel Church in 1794.
+He had previously been a member of a predominantly white Methodist church but was one day assaulted for praying in a part of the church where blacks were not allowed.
 The church he founded became the African Methodist Episcopal (AME) denomination in 1816.
 Jarena Lee, one of America’s first women to preach the Gospel, got her start in Richard Allen’s Philadelphia church.
 The AME Zion denomination began in New York in 1821, when a group seceded from a mixed-race church in which blacks could take the sacrament of communion only after all the whites had been served.